Manage samples

 Navigation bar → Samples → Manage Samples

-The figure shows how the sample management page looks in the LABORATORY DATABASE.
+The figure shows how the sample management page looks in the LDB.
 The functions are described below.

 Description of the tabular overview